urcsc174/course-documentation/lab13-wordpress/instructions.md

 - Look at the "frontend" of the website: go to: [http://localhost/wordpress/](http://localhost/wordpress/)
 - Look at the "backend" of the website: go to: [http://localhost/wordpress/wp-admin/](http://localhost/wordpress/wp-admin/)
 - Open up your file system and browse around; open some of the files and see how it's constructed; noticed that it's not very intuitive - certainly not as straightforward as a static website.
-As you'll see there's lots of PHP includes and SQL Select statements in PHP loops ...instead of actual content.
+As you'll see there are lots of PHP includes and SQL Select statements in PHP loops ...instead of actual content.
 - Also, open phpMyAdmin and look at your Lab 13 database.
 That's where all the dynamic content is stored and retrieved for both the front- and back-ends of the website

 ## Install a Theme